 Is Olive Oil a Seed Oil?
 Is Avocado Oil a Seed Oil?

-Olive and avocado oils are not seed oils; they come from fruit and are less processed.
+Olive and avocado oils are not on the list of seed oils; they come from fruit and are less processed.
 They contain significantly lower amounts of linoleic acid (about 10% each).

 Caution: Be mindful of sourcing.
 The olive oil and avocado oil markets are largely unregulated, with studies showing that more than 75% of store brands labeled “olive oil” may contain soybean, canola, or other oils.